Eventing

 Eventing (also known as three-day eventing or horse trials) is an equestrian event where the same horse and rider combination compete against other competitors across the three disciplines of dressage, cross-country, and show jumping.
 This event has its roots in a comprehensive cavalry test that required mastery of several types of riding.
 The competition may be run as a one-day event (ODE), where all three events are completed in one day (dressage, followed by show jumping and then the cross-country phase) or a three-day event (3DE), which is more commonly now run over four days, with dressage on the first two days, followed by cross-country the next day and then show jumping in reverse order on the final day.
 Eventing was previously known as Combined Training, and the name persists in many smaller organizations.
 The term "Combined Training" is sometimes confused with the term "Combined Test", which refers to a combination of just two of the phases, most commonly dressage and show jumping.

 Phases

 Eventing is an equestrian triathlon, in that it combines three different disciplines in one competition set out over one, two, or three days, depending on the length of courses and number of entries.
+Eventing contains a total of 3 phases.

 This sport follows a similar format in Australia, Canada, Ireland, United Kingdom, and the United States.
 It is recognized internationally by the FEI.